Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 The gharial (Gavialis gangeticus), commonly known as the gavial or fish-eating crocodile, is one of the longest-living crocodilians and a member of the Gavialidae family.
 Males reach mature lengths of 3-6 m (9 ft 10 in.–19 ft 8 in.) and females of 2.6–4.5 m (8 ft 6 in.–14 ft 9 in.).
 The term “gharial” comes from the conspicuous boss adult males have at the tip of their snout, which resembles an earthenware pot called a ghara.
 The gharial’s long, thin snout and 110 sharp, interlocking teeth make it well-suited to catching fish.

-The northern Indian subcontinent is where the gharial most likely evolved.
-Pliocene strata have yielded fossilized gharial bones in the Shivalik Hills and the Narmada River valley.
-Currently, it can be seen living in rivers on the plains of the northern Indian subcontinent.
+The gharial most likely evolved in the northern Indian subcontinent.
+Pliocene strata in the Shivalik Hills and the Narmada River valley have yielded fossilized gharial bones.
+Currently, one can see them living in rivers on the plains of the northern Indian subcontinent.
 The most entirely aquatic crocodilian only emerges from the water to bask and construct eggs on wet sandbanks.
 Then, at the end of the cold season, adults mate.

 Indian Python